Team

 Deployment & Production

-Rick manages the GO-BGC float production and field operations for the UW Float Lab.
+Manages GO-BGC float production and field operations for the University of Washington’s Float Lab.

 Peter Walz